CloudLabsAI-Azure/mslearn-azure-ml/Instructions/09-Run-pipelines.md

     ./setup.sh
     ```

-    > Ignore any (error) messages that say that the extensions were not installed.
+    > NOTE: Ignore any (error) messages that say that the extensions were not installed.

 1. Wait for the script to complete - this typically takes around 5-10 minutes.